-By Mark Ainsdale.
-Last Updated 11th August 2021.
+By Cat Way.
+Last Updated 2nd June 2023.
 Welcome to our guide on filing chopping injury claims/slicing injury claims.
 Have you suffered a chopping or slicing injury in an accident that was not your fault?
 If your accident was caused by negligence on the part of a third party, you could be entitled to make a chopping or slicing injury claim for compensation from the party that was liable.
 Under what circumstances do chopping or slicing injuries usually occur?

 Chopping and slicing injuries can be common in the workplace, such as factory work or construction work, where machinery is faulty, gardener accidents and tree surgeon injuries are also not unusual.
 Restaurant accidents can also happen, as chopping or slicing accidents can be common among catering staff working in restaurants, cafes, and hotels.

 If you think you may be entitled to make a chopping or slicing injury claim, get in contact with Legal Expert today.
 We are a well respected personal injury solicitor’s firm with plenty of experience winning our clients compensation for cutting finger in a factory, compensation for cutting finger in a supermarket or compensation for cutting finger in a restaurant.
 And we have plenty of experience handling cut finger work accident claims, finger tendon injury compensation claims, settlements for thumb injuries, cut hand accident claims and more.